davmor21/Random-useful-functions/README.md

 # Random-useful-functions
-Functions I feel can be used again
+Functions I feel can be used again in the future, specifically objects.